Guide written by:

 - 8, protection against permanent immersion.

-Just combine the two tables to work out your device's protection level!
+Just combine the two tables to work out how well your appliance is protected!

-A videophone is an intercom with a camera at the entry point and a corresponding screen at the handset end.
+A video intercom doorbell is equipped with a camera at the entry point and a corresponding screen at the handset end.
 Images can be captured in colour or black and white, depending on the model.
-Make sure the outdoor panel has a light or night mode to let you see any night owls as they arrive.
-Also take into consideration the screen size at the handset end.
-The bigger the screen, the better chance you have of identifying your visitors!
-On the other hand, the handset device will take up more space.
-Some videophones can be set to take a picture of any visitors if you're not there, a bit like an answering machine!
+Make sure the outdoor panel has a light or night mode to allow you to see any visitors past dark.
+You should also think about the screen size; the bigger the screen, the better chance you have of identifying your visitors!
+On the other hand, bear in mind that a large screen will take up more space.
+Some video intercoms can be set to take a picture of any visitors if you're not there, a bit like an answering machine!

-As for image quality, you'll have the choice of either digital or analog.
-Digital offers superior picture quality, while analog may suffer from interference resulting in a blurred image.
+In terms of image quality, you'll have the choice of either IP or analog.
+An IP system will offer superior picture quality, while analog may suffer from interference issues which can result in blurred images.

-Camera angle is also an important factor; the wider it is, the more you see on your monitor screen.
+The viewing angle is another important factor to think about; the wider it is, the more you see on your monitor screen.

-If you're renovating, go for a wireless system; choose wired for new-build.
+- If you're renovating, go for a wireless system; choose wired for a new-build.